heinonmatti/hexi-explorable/README.md

 # Resilience Landscapes

-An interactive explorable explanation teaching how complex systems fail—using attractor dynamics, tipping points, and early warning signals.
-Built in the style of [Nicky Case](https://ncase.me).
+An interactive explorable explanation teaching how complex systems fail and how they're navigated — using attractor dynamics, tipping points, ruin risk, and so forth.
+See http://mattiheino.com/sense-of-safety for background.

+NOTE: This was built using Google Antigravity.
+I don't know anything about software development.

 ## 🎯 What You'll Learn

 Through hands-on interaction with a hexagonal "stability landscape," users discover:

 1. **Hysteresis** — Why it's easy to fall into bad states but expensive to escape
-2. **N-Tipping vs B-Tipping** — Two different paths to system failure
-3. **Early Warning Signals** — Reading the "wobble" before collapse
-4. **The Myth of Panic** — Why transparency beats false reassurance
-5. **Governance Tradeoffs** — Balancing optimization vs. adaptability
+2. -- COMING UP --

 ## 🚀 Getting Started